by admin | Nov 21, 2017 | Estancias Buenos Aires, Traditions

 President Julio Roca appointed Riccheri Army Chief of Staff, and on July 13, 1900, citing his “intelligent furor and single-minded dedication to our military procurement needs,” President Roca named him the nation’s War Minister.
 His tenure was marked by ongoing efforts to modernize the Argentina Armed Forces.

 In 1910 was promoted to the rank of Major General.
 Riccheri believed the military should remain a disinterested party in Argentina politics.
 He nevertheless lent his support in 1909 to UCR leader Hipólito Yrigoyen’s call for universal male suffrage and the secret ballot.

-Then the Estancia was sold to Robert Dowdall: an expert criollo horses breeder (you can buy his book “Criando Criollos” here
+Many years later the Estancia El Ombú was sold to Robert Dowdall: an expert (English origins) criollo horses breeder (you can buy his book “Criando Criollos”)

 In 1934 Eva and Cristina´s grandfather, Enrique Boelcke, bought this Estancia property of 300 hectares.
 It is still, as it was then, used for arable farming and raising cattle, which allows the visitor to also experience these activities.

 At the Estancia el ombu de areco